ChordPro/chordpro/docs/content/ChordPro-Install-on-Linux.md

 ## GUI (graphical) interface version

-If you are going to use ChordPro on the command line only, skip to the next section.
+If you are going to use ChordPro on the command line only, you can skip to the next section.

 For the GUI version, there is one critical prerequisite that must be installed manually: the perl wxWidgets library.